 After testing, your IndoorDoctor expert will likely recommend source removal.
-It’s essential that you protect yourself and avoid multiple chemical sensitivity by filtering out the chemicals and toxins at the source – the air.
+It’s essential that you protect yourself by filtering out the chemicals and toxins at the source – the air.
 We recommend an air purification system that uses at least 15 pounds of high-quality carbon, like the Austin Air HealthMate Plus.

 The Austin Air HealthMate Plus offers a variety of benefits, including:

-To check if you’re experiencing toxic-induced loss of tolerance (TILT) or multiple chemical sensitivity (MCS), you can take a free chemical intolerance self assessment.
+To check if you’re experiencing toxic-induced loss of tolerance (TILT) or multiple chemical sensitivity (MCS), you can take a free chemical intolerance self assessment, which is called QEESI and comes from the TILT Research Group.
 If you’re concerned about the quality of your indoor air, whether at home or at the office, don’t hesitate to reach out to us via this contact form.
 We’re here to help you breathe easier.